vincentlam13/climbing-crag-selection/README.md

 ![Chosen crags](/images/crags.PNG)

 Based on this data analysis we will be going to Blacknor South, Winspit, and Cheyne Weares Area.
+The list of potential routes are shown in table below.

 |  Crag | Route  | Star | Height (m)  | Notes  |
 |---|---|---|---|---|